coffee-cup/jakerunzer-com/src/pages/writing/krill.md

 ### Allow a functional style

-Krill allows a function style because
+Krill is not a purely function language like Haskell.
+However, the following features allow you to write programs in a functional way.

-- there is a dedicated operator for function composition
+- Dedicated operator for function composition.
-- functions are treated as first class citizens
+- Functions are treated as first class variables.
-- all functions are curried
+- All functions are curried.

 When using functional languages like Haskell, one of my favourite aspects is how function composition is actively encouraged and supported by the syntax.
-In Krill I wanted to replicated this so added the function composition operator `.`.
+In Krill I wanted to replicated this, so I added the function composition operator `.`.

 The function composition operator takes two functions and returns a new function where the result of the first one is used as the input to the second.